- What is Consumer Behavior?

 Amazon’s first-quarter 2021 statistics, released a year after the coronavirus pandemic began, indicate exactly how much online commerce and streaming services have grown in that timeframe.

 In Q2 2021, Amazon predicts a further 24-30% year-over-year revenue increase.
-Prime Day has been rescheduled for June this year after being postponed in 2020, indicating that the event will likely enhance second-quarter performance.
+In addition, Prime Day has been rescheduled for June this year after being postponed in 2020, indicating that the event will likely enhance second-quarter performance.

 Alibaba stated in a media release presenting results for the entire fiscal year 2021 that its eCommerce platform now has a total of 1 billion active users, including 240 million consumers outside of its home market of China.

 China’s active users increased by 85 million years over year, or 32 million quarter over quarter.
 In particular, mobile Monthly Active Users exceeded 925 million in March 2020, up 79 million from the previous quarter.
-Alibaba released its financial results for the fourth quarter of 2020 in early February, revealing a 37%increase in revenue to RMB221.1 billion, which is US$33.9 billion.
+In addition, Alibaba released its financial results for the fourth quarter of 2020 in early February, revealing a 37%increase in revenue to RMB221.1 billion, which is US$33.9 billion.

 The company’s overall economic activity increased by 38% during this time, with the Tmall marketplace performing notably well – it saw a 19% increase in physical goods and a 60% increase in the number of international brands and vendors on its Tmall Global platform.
 As a result, Tmall Global saw triple-digit growth in purchases of products shipped and warehoused in other countries.